Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

 \begin{subsection}{Mesoscopic cycles} In this section we will work in the setting of general transposition process, introduced in Section \ref{sec:transposition_process}, for $X$ sampled from $\mu_{\beta, \theta, \mathcal{C}}$.
 All quantities like $\vx{t}{\cdot}$ are implicitly related to this process.
 We focus on the supercritical phase $\beta > \Theta/2$.
-Our aim, formalized in Proposition \ref{le:interval}, is to show the existence of mesoscopic cycles of size $n\log^2 n$.
+Our aim, formalized in Proposition \ref{le:interval}, is to show that a substantial fraction of vertices belongs to mesoscopic cycles (of size at least $n\log^2 n$).
 This result will be used in the next section as an input to Lemma \ref{le:Schramm_key_lemma} to prove the existence of macroscopic cycles.
 The crucial ingredient that we use are the isoperimetric properties of the cycles stated in Proposition \ref{cor:splitting}.

 \begin{proposition} Let $\beta >\Theta/2$.
 There exist $\delta>0$ and sets $K_n \subset \{\lceil n^{11/6}\rceil, \lceil n^{11/6}\rceil + 1,\ldots\}$ such that $\lim_{n\to \infty} \p(|X|\in K_n)=1$ and